-Ms. Reddig adjourned the meeting at 6:49pm.
+Ms. Pierce adjourned the meeting at 6:11pm.

-Review and Recommendation to the Board on Proposed Revisions to NRS 637B and NAC 637B to Address SLP Assistant Licensing, Supervision and Telesupervision Provided by Supervising SLPs, and Related Sections
+Review and Recommendation to the Board on Proposed Revisions to NRS 637B and NAC 637B to Address SLP Assistant Licensing, Practice, and Supervision

-At the May 2024 meeting the Subcommittee made recommendations on NRS draft language for the Board's review and approval of a final BDR draft in July 2024.

-This item focuses on NAC sections in the attachment as this work may continue concurrent to the legislative session.
+At the June 2024 meeting the Subcommittee made recommendations on NRS draft language for the Board's review and approval of a final BDR draft in July 2024.
+Recommendations were also made on additions and revisions to NAC 637B, but work on several NAC sections was still ongoing.
+The recommended NRS revisions were approved by the Board at its July 2024 meeting and have been added to the Board's 2025 legislative bill, AB 199.